hughesadam87/pyparty/README.rst

 ================

 I'm a PhD student at GWU (check me out on researchgate_, Linkedin_ or twitter_) and former Enthought intern.
-I work in biomolecule sensing and nanophotonics.
+I work in biomolecule sensing and plasmonics.
 Like any PhD student, my time is stretched across many projects.
 As such, the ``pyparty`` source code may is messy in places, and a proper nosetests platform is still under development.
 Batch running the IPython notebook tutorials